hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Always start with an empty project file saved as the name of the import you're about to do so the PDFs don't get duplicated.
 Because I've been working on a version that included the original RIS DUMMY field.

-Two more Shaw to come in, coded before I did the systematic thing, defnitiely in the YES set.
-Ineractive came through alright, might need to adjust the tesis filename.
-Trid this, didn't automatically find target so manually set a target.
+Two more Shaw to come in, coded before I did the systematic thing, definitely in the YES set.
+Interactive came through alright, might need to adjust the thesis filename.
+Tried this, didn't automatically find target so manually set a target.

 #LEGEND
+summary: save project as makes all files internal

 epistemoff.2020.